maikelvl/workspace/README.md

 Make sure you have copied your Vagrant VMWare Fusion license in the ./config directory.
 On the first run it will catch it and applies it.
 You can find one here: http://www.vagrantup.com/vmware

 ### Run it, get coffee
-Now, lets run your brand new Workspace by running:
+Now, let your brand new Workspace configure itself by running:

 	workspace

 You might take a cup of coffee because this very first run will do the following:
 - Download the latest CoreOS Beta release
-- Booting CoreOS (you might be prompted to enter your password for shared folders)
+- Booting CoreOS (you may be prompted to enter your password for shared folders)
 - Pull Ubuntu 14.04 LTS (Trusty)
 - Build the Workspace base Docker container (updating, upgrading, installing extra software properties, ZSH, Vim, Git, RVM, Ruby, Node,  Bundler, PHP, Composer, Docker, Fig, Terraform, Packer, Tugboat)
 - Saving that base to ./base/image.tar, so after recreating the virtual machine it loads fast instead of rebuilding the base again.